 Many people say this is an out-dated practice in the modern age, but it’s actually a common sense decision that we can’t recommend highly enough.

 In 2017 16.7 million people fell victim to Identity Theft, and in response banks are now quick to shut down any transaction that looks remotely suspicious.
-Your card that usually buys a Starbucks in central London now paying for a beer in Mumbai is absolutely suspicious.
+Your card that usually buys a Starbucks in central London, and which is now paying for a beer in Tokyo, absolutely looks suspicious.

 By letting your bank know where you are you are pre-empting any blocks they may put on your card.
 Don’t get caught out far from home unable to use your card and access your cash.
 You may end up having to pay over the odds for services or accommodation whilst you try to get things sorted out.